MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 <!-- Description-Source-DDF -->
 Use this policy setting to configure the use of special characters in the Windows Hello for Business PIN gesture.
 Valid special characters for Windows Hello for Business PIN gestures include: ! " # $ % & ' ( ) * + , - . / : ; `< = >` ? @ [ \ ] ^ _ ` { | } ~ .

-A value of 1 corresponds to "Required."
+A value of 1 corresponds to "Required".
 If you configure this policy setting to 1, Windows Hello for Business requires users to include at least one special character in their PIN.

-A value of 2 corresponds to "Disallow."
+A value of 2 corresponds to "Disallow".
 If you configure this policy setting to 2, Windows Hello for Business prevents users from using special characters in their PIN.

 If you don't configure this policy setting, Windows Hello for Business doesn't allow users to use special characters in their PIN.
 <!-- Device-{TenantId}-Policies-PINComplexity-SpecialCharacters-Description-End -->